umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 The Management API can also be used for Custom apps or Workflows with OpenID Connect.

 {% hint style="info" %}
-The Management API is a replacement for the backoffice controllers that were not restful.
+The Management API is a replacement for the backoffice controllers that lacked RESTful capabilities.
 {% endhint %}

 ## Swagger Documentation